jdittrich/userNeedResearchBook/text/dataGathering.md

 > Participant: »What should I do now?«
 > You: »What would you do if I would not be here?«

-Naturally, they should be relevant to your interests as well:
+Of course, they should be relevant to your interests as well:

 > [continuing the conversation above] Participant: »I would either crop this bunch of images or I'd try to find a suitable font for the headlines in this document
 > You: »If the tasks are equally relevant to you, I'd be more interested in watching you choosing the fonts«